 Call for contributors: Brief Reviews of Books and Products

 Would you be interested in helping your community learn about current, important books and products?
 We are seeking librarians and other scholarly communications professionals to write brief (500-1000 word) reviews of books or products that are relevant to the community.
-A list of the available items for review is posted online, or you may suggest another resource.
+A list of the available items for review is available online.

 Have you written a book or developed a product (platform, tool, software, app, website, etc.) that you would like to see reviewed in JLSC?
 Please email the reviews editors and we will add it to the list we share with reviewers.
 Because these reviews are intended to be independent and critical rather than promotional, we do not accept reviews written by authors, publishers, or developers of the work under review.